PPM Logo

 D4.2 Findings.
 A statement of findings for each allegation of Research Misconduct identified during the Investigation.
 Each finding must indicate that the Preponderance of the Evidence indicates that (a) Research Misconduct has occurred, or (b) a violation other than Research Misconduct has occurred, or (c) the Allegation is not supported.

-For a finding that Research Misconduct has occurred, each finding must identify whether the Research Misconduct was committed Intentionally, Knowingly, or Recklessly and must summarize the facts and the analysis that support the conclusion.
+If the committee recommends a finding that Research Misconduct has occurred, each finding must identify the individual(s) who committed the Research Misconduct, indicate whether the Research Misconduct was falsification, fabrication, and/or plagiarism, indicate whether the Research Misconduct was committed Intentionally, Knowingly, or Recklessly and must summarize the facts and the analysis that support the conclusion.
+A finding of Research Misconduct requires that there is a significant departure from accepted practices of the relevant research community.

 D4.3 Evidence.
+Any scientific or forensic analyses conducted.
 A discussion of the documentary or other physical evidence, testimony, and reasoning that supports the committee’s decision.

 D5.
 Finalizing the Report of the Investigation Committee.